-Year II RESEARCH PROPOSAL AND PREPARATION OF Credits 3 Semester III SYNOPSIS Course Code SOE PES 010305 DCEC3003 Learning Outcomes At the end of the course, the students will be able to: Critically think, reflect and analyze and identify an appropriate methodology for a research problem.
-Understand the importance of limitation and delimitation for the research.
+Year II RESEARCH PROPOSAL AND PREPARATION OF Credits 3 Semester III SYNOPSIS Course Code SOE PES 030305 DCEC3003 At the end of the course, the students will be able to: Critically think, reflect and analyze and identify an appropr iate methodology for a research problem.
+Learning Outcomes Understand the importance of limitation and delimitation for or the research.
 Formulation and classification of research hypothesis.
 Utilize various library resources for review and research proposal and prepare a research proposal.
 Outline of Syllabus Identifying an appropriate methodology for a research problem.
 (Online) Effective use of library resources for research.
-Developing a conceptual model relevant to research.
-Course Content • Construction of tools for different types of research.
-(Online) • Formulation and classification of research hypothesis.
+Developing a conceptual model relevant to research. • Construction of tools for different types of research.
+(Online) Course Content • Formulation and classification of research hypothesis.
 (Online) Developing a research proposal. • Different writing format in preparing the research proposal.
-(Online) Identifying and reducing/eliminating barriers which may interfere with the development of a high quality thesis/dissertation.
+(Online) • Identifying and reducing/eliminating barriers which may interfere with the development of a high quality thesis/dissertation.
 Developing and following an appropriate timeline for completion of the thesis/dissertation.
 Format for writing abstract.
 Oral and poster presentation.
 Academic dishonesty.
 (Online)

-Kamlesh, D. M. (2019).
+• Kamlesh, D. M. (2019).
 Methodology of Research in Physical Education and Sports.
 Sports Publication.
 Suggested Readings • Klopper, H. (2008).
 The Qualitative Research Proposal.
-Curationis, 31(4), 62-72. • Kothari, C. (2019).
+Curationis, 31(4), 62-72.
+Kothari, C. (2019).
 Research Methodology: Methods and Techniques.
 New Age International Publishers.
 Mishra, P. D. (2018).
 Research and Statistics in Physical Education.
 Sports Publication. • Vivar, C. G., McQueen, A., Whyte, D. A., & Armayor, N. C. (2007).
-Getting Started With Quali Developing a Research Proposal.
-Nurse researcher, 14(3). •
+Getting Started With Qualitative Research: Developing a Research Proposal.
+Nurse researcher, 14(3). ,

-Year II SPORTS JOURNALISM AND MASS MEDIA Credits 3 Semester III SI OKIS GOOK (ILISMI III D MIISS MILDII Course Code SOE PES 010306 DCEC3003 Learning Outcomes At the end of the course, the students will be able to: Explain the meaning, definition, mode and news agencies of sports journalism.
+Year II SPORTS JOURNALISM AND MASS MEDIA Credits 3 Semester III SI OKIS JOURNALISM AND MASS MEDIA Course Code SOE PES 030306 DCEC3003 At the end of the course, the students will be able to: Learning Outcomes 5 • Explain the meaning, definition, mode and news agencies of sports journalism.
 Critically analyse the importance of media in sports.
-Construct reviews and articles for Sports Journals, and articulate commenting and interviewing of Sports personalities.
+Construct reviews and articles for Sports Journals, and l articulate comme enting and interviewing of Sports personalities.
 Explain the role of advertisement in Sports Journalism.
-Course Content Unit -1 Introduction of Sports Journalism Sports Journalism: Meaning, Definition and Historical Background.
-(Online) National and International Sports News Agencies.
-(Online) Mode of Sport Journalism: Print, Electronic and Informal Media.
-Canons and Ethics of Journalism.
-(Online) Event Organization and Coverage Unit -2 News: Definition, basic news elements, organization of spor Reading.
+Course Content Introduction of Sports Journalism - Sports Journalism: Meaning, Definition and Historical Background.
+(Online) Unit -1 National and International Sports News Agencies.
+(Online) Mode of Sport Journalism: Print, Electronic and Informal Media. • Canons and Ethics of Journalism.
+(Online) Event Organization and Coverage = News: Definition, basic news elements, organization of sports news desk, Pitfalls in use of language, Proof Unit -2 Reading.
 (Online) Qualities and responsibilities of sports news reporters.
 (Online) Organization of Pre &amp; Post Sports Event Press Meet.
-Coverage: Covering Local / National/ International sports control of the control of the ne)
+Coverage: Covering Local / National/ International sports competitions and w vriting of press release.